Taylor-S-Smith/SmashUpCSharp/SmashUpBackend/README.md

 - Events should only be used for logic that:
 	- Applies to an unknown number of objects
 	- Will not be the same for each object
+- When calling class events you should call the most specific one applicable.
+  It is the responsability of the more general class events to call all dependent events.
+- When Listening, listen to the most specific one.
+If you only need to know when a card is added to a specific base, don't listen to the event manager
+- Create as specific event as you can.
+No need to track global deaths if per base works just as well
+- Hook together chains of similar events so you only ever call one invoke/trigger at a time.
+If you need to track global deaths and base deaths have global death even trigger base death event